vitche/solidity-fungible-non-fungible/documentation/examples.md

 5. The equity tokens can be freely traded by investors, enabling liquidity while maintaining collective ownership of the core IP assets.

+## Issuing licenses for IP assets

+1. A company mints an NFT representing ownership of an intellectual property asset, like a patent.

+2. It transfers the NFT to a FungibleNonFungible contract and mints tokens.

+3. The company can now issue licenses to use the IP asset to other parties by minting new tokens and transferring them.

+4. For an exclusive license, the company mints and transfers a portion of the total tokens, for example 50%.
+The licensee now owns 50% of the fractional NFT.

+5. For a non-exclusive license, the company mints a small number of tokens, for example 1%, and transfers them to the licensee.

+6. The company can issue multiple non-exclusive licenses by minting and transferring more tokens.
+No single licensee ever owns a majority of tokens.

+7. If an exclusive license expires, the company can burn the licensee's tokens to revoke the license.
+For non-exclusive licenses, the company can simply let the tokens remain.

+8. The fungible tokens enable liquid secondary markets for the licenses.
+Licensees can freely trade their tokens.

+9. If the company sells all its tokens, it transfers full ownership and control of the IP asset.
+If not, it maintains overall ownership and ability to manage licensing.

 ## Redeeming fractional tokens for sole ownership